Lindsay Fox: Early life

-Lindsay Fox was born on April 19, 1937 and brought up in Prahran, a suburb of Melbourne.
-He was educated at Melbourne High School, but was asked to leave during Year 10, at age 16, due to his lack of academic interest.
+Lindsay Fox was born on 19 April 1937 and brought up in Prahran, a suburb of Melbourne.
+He attended Melbourne High School, but was asked to leave during Year 10, at age 16, due to his lack of academic interest.
 He started working as a truck driver and was able to use this as a springboard to found Linfox.

 Football career

 For many of his earlier years, Fox played Australian rules football with moderate success.
-Recruited from the St Kilda Football Club's thirds side (which he captained), Fox was sent to Golden Point Football Club in the Ballarat Football League before he returned to make his Victorian Football League debut for St Kilda in 1960.
+After playing in the St Kilda Football Club's thirds side (which he captained), Fox went to Golden Point Football Club in the Ballarat Football League then made his Victorian Football League debut for St Kilda in 1960.
 He did not think much of his footballing abilities, but as a ruckman he went on to play 20 games (for 3 goals) from 1959 to 1961.
-Following his stint in the VFL, he went to the Victorian Football Association (VFA), playing firstly for Moorabbin, where he won a premiership, and then for Brighton-Caulfield, where he moved after Moorabbin's expulsion from the VFA.
+Following his stint in the VFL, he went to the Victorian Football Association (VFA), playing, first, for Moorabbin, where he won a premiership, then for Brighton-Caulfield after Moorabbin was expelled from the VFA.

-He later returned in an administrative role, becoming the president of the St Kilda Football Club in 1979.
+He became the president of the St Kilda Football Club in 1979.